 - Wagner EK, Wang X, Bui A, Maynard JA.
 Synergistic neutralization of pertussis toxin by a bispecific antibody in vitro and in vivo.
 Clinical Vaccine Immunology, 23 (11): 851-862 (2016).

 - Nguyen AW*, Wagner EK*, Laber JR, Goodfield L, Smallridge WE, Padlan EA, Bristol A, Harvill ET, Papin JF, Wolf RF, Kaleko M, Maynard JA.
 A cocktail of humanized anti-pertussis toxin antibodies limits disease in murine and baboon models of whooping cough.
 Science Translational Medicine, 7(316): 316ra195 (2015).

-- Wang XZ, Gray MC, Hewlett EL and Maynard JA.
+- Wang X, Gray MC, Hewlett EL and Maynard JA*.
 The Bordetella adenylate cyclase toxin RTX domain is immunodominant and elicits neutralizing antibodies.
-J Biological Chemistry 290(6): 3576-91 (2015).
+Journal of Biological Chemistry 290(6): 3576-91 (2015).